aster-hu/blog/about.md

 **Aloha!**

 My name is Aster.
-As a person working at the bank, I do not have CS background but I'm eager to learn and thrive.
+As a person working at the bank, I do not have Computer Science background but I'm eager to learn and thrive.
 In here, I will be sharing my programming thoughts and experience as a non-developer.

 Thanks for reading!